 In this article, we are going to discuss those two types of purchases - impulse purchases and planned purchases- and we are going to show you how to promote your products in such a way that customers will keep coming back for more!

-Since there two types of purchases are different and shoppers have different triggers to make each one of them, we will compare them and see which promotional tactics work best in each scenario.
+Since these two types of purchases are different and shoppers have different triggers to make each one of them, we will compare them and see which promotional tactics work best in each scenario.

 Impulse purchases vs planned purchases